3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 |Transportation||Automotive, electric vehicles, alternative urban transport, aircraft, spacecraft, drones|

 If you’re not sure which category your project belongs to, you can specify up to 2 categories in your application.

-The deadline for submissions is June 30th, 2019.
+The deadline for submissions is Sunday, June 28th, 2020, 23:59 CET

 - $1000 in grant funding to support their project

-“The 3D Hubs Student Grant helped me start my company, CUDAJET Inc. The fund was really helpful, but the promotion I received after the competition was truly priceless: my project got global coverage.
+“The 3D Hubs Student Innovation Grant helped me start my company, CUDAJET Inc. The fund was really helpful, but the promotion I received after the competition was truly priceless: my project got global coverage.
 As a result, everyone who I needed to start my business got in contact with me: from CEOs to potential investors.
 Finding mentors who can help you turn your idea into a real product is tough, so if you have them come to you, it certainly sets you apart.”

-Archie O'Brien, winner of Student Grant 2018
+Archie O'Brien, winner of Student Innovation Grant 2018

 Eligibility & selection criteria